 It is a common practice to collect data from the farmer verbally, without enough evidence to verify the details provided for the loan applications.
-These details pertaining to their demographic, financial and agri data, including the farmers’ personal details, the crops being cultivated, plot acreage, and yield estimations are vital to establishing the farmer’s creditworthiness, and enable banks to reduce the risk of NPAs.
-The lack such reliable and structured data also means that the loan appraisal process can take many weeks to complete.
+These details pertaining to their demographic, financial, and farm data, including the farmers’ personal details, the crops being cultivated, plot acreage, and yield estimations are vital to establishing the farmer’s creditworthiness, and enable banks to reduce the number of NPAs (non-performing assets).
+The lack of such reliable and structured data also means that the loan appraisal process can take many weeks to complete.

-Smallholder farmers typically take loans that are ₹2 lakh or even less.
-However a report from the RBI data disclosed that in FY 2017, only 40% of the total agri-credit was ₹2 lakh or less.
+Smallholder farmers typically take loans that are ₹2 lakhs or even less.
+However, a report from the RBI data disclosed that in FY 2017, only 40% of the total agri-credit was ₹2 lakh or less.
 Nearly 47% of the total was, on the other hand, loans that were each between ₹2 lakh and ₹1 crore, and the remaining 13% included loans of ₹1 crore or more.
-Of the 210 individuals and entities that received the seal of approval for loans over ₹100 crore at a subsidised 4% rate of interest, a significant number were authorised for fertiliser and farm-equipment manufacturers, warehouses and cold storage owners, and various food processors.
+Of the 210 individuals and entities that received the seal of approval for loans over ₹100 crores at a subsidized 4% rate of interest, a significant number were authorized for fertilizer and farm-equipment manufacturers, warehouses and cold storage owners, and various food processors.